πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 Cons:

-• Only 3 social channels
+• Only 3 active social channels

 • No AI caption generation on the free tier